WormLabCaltech/med-cafe/docs/analysis.md

 <a href="{{ site.baseurl }}/notebook/basic.html"> Jupyter Notebook</a>

 ## Phenotypic Classes
-We used correlational analyses to predict genetic interactions.
 <a href="{{ site.baseurl }}/notebook/phenotypic_classes.html"> Jupyter Notebook</a>

 ## Dominance analysis
-Development of the formalism for, and measurement of, transcriptome-wide epistasis.
 <a href="{{ site.baseurl }}/notebook/dominance.html"> Jupyter Notebook</a>

 ## The *bx93*-associated is more perturbed in *sy622* homozygotes than in *bx93* homozygotes